jr0dsgarage/jrgn.org/content/_index.md

+# Welcome to the garage!

+This is j__r0d's garage network, a basement homelab!

-this index is temporary while I figure out templates 🧠
+This index is temporary while I figure out hugo templates 🧠

 please use the menu to read my blog ./[posts](./posts/)